 The Smith-Mundt Act authorized activities that since September 1945 had continued and expanded appropriations rather than authorizing legislation.
 The programs ranged from educational, technical, cultural, and information exchanges and sharing, plus broadcasting and support to local media abroad.
 Collectively, we now refer to these as public diplomacy but then was simply known as public affairs.
 The Mundt Act, as it was commonly referred to, and the Fulbright Act, were both requested and actively pushed by the State Department, and were complementary programs.

-- It has prevented public and Congressional awareness of government programs in the State Department and other agencies, including USAID and the Millennium Challenge Corporation.
+- It prevented public and Congressional awareness of government programs in the State Department and other agencies, including USAID and the Millennium Challenge Corporation.

-The original legislation, it is worth highlighting, had two clauses that, combined, provided the actual “anti-propaganda” prohibition.
 These were, and are, in Section 502 of the original legislation (today referred to as 22 U.S.C.
 1461).
 The first stated that the government “shall reduce such Government information activities whenever corresponding private information dissemination is found to be adequate.”
 In other words, the Government would defer to private media whenever possible.
 The second “anti-propaganda” clause declared “that nothing in this Act shall be construed to give the Department a monopoly in the production or sponsorship on the air of short-wave broadcasting programs, or a monopoly in any other medium of information.”
 This first part was the “sunset clause” that supported the Department’s oft-stated intent for the shortwave broadcasting to evolve into something like today’s C-SPAN as commercial media reached areas it otherwise could not.

 Two other safeguards were the establishment of the U.S. Advisory Commission on Information, now known as the U.S. Advisory Commission on Public Diplomacy, and holding the Secretary of State accountable for the programs.